rachittshah/carturn-detection/README.md

 The feature vector generated from ORB and DAISY is furthermore optimized using K-Means clustering algorithm.
 This huge feature vector is converted into 16 clusters.
 This optimized feature vector is trained on 5 different classifiers namely SVM, Decision Tree, Logistic Regression, KNN, Random forest .
 The accuracy obtained from these classifiers is as follow 82.79%, 68.23%, 57.90%, 84.34%,  80.55% respectively

 [Link to dataset](https://drive.google.com/drive/folders/1O7llkK1FYOWfi0VUd9Wmy0vkJHkHYC_b?usp=sharing)

+# How to use?

+- Step one: install all needed libraries via pip ( to-do: add requirements.txt)
+- Step two: download the dataset and update the file path on your local machine or drive, if using collab.
+- Step three: run each cell.
+I have documentated each cell block with a link to references/documentation.

+The entire dataset prepartion and augmentation has been undertaken by me, feel free to use the dataset.